-that water- related issues are a scheduled Governance mechanisms into which water-related issues are integrated Please explain Row 1 some meetings and performance The Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) sits quarterly.
+Frequency that water- related issues are a scheduled agenda item Governance mechanisms into which water-related issues are integrated Please explain Rov 1 v Scheduled - some meetings Monitoring implementation and performace Reviewing and guiding business plans Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Reviewing and guiding corporate responsibility strategy For the majority of 2020, the Safety, Health, Environment, Security and Ethics Committee of the Board (SHESEC) had oversight of environmental matters including water until it was replaced by the Safety, Environment and Sustainability Committee (SESC) with the same responsibilities.
+The SHESEC sat quarterly and the new SESC meets 3-4 times annually.
 The committee's duties include reviewing the adequacy and effectiveness of the Company's internal controls and risk management systems in respect of, amongst other things, environmental matters including water.
-Each meeting will have a standing agenda item, presented by the Group Director of HSE on significant HSE incidents which will include water related issues as appropriate.
+Each meeting will have a standing agenda item, on significant HSE incidents which will include water related issues as appropriate.
 A deeper review of environmental performance, which may include water related performance matters, is undertaken annually as presented by the Group Head of Environment.
-Performance data is captured through our global reporting tool 'MyHSES' and approved by the relevant Business Unit Director of HSE.
+Performance data is captured through our global reporting tool 'MyHSES' and approved by the relevant business unit leadership team.